onqtam/headjack/src/blobs_and_uris.md

 <img src="images/content_references.png">

 The blockchain can be queried if the application was allowed to post content on behalf of the user with an on-chain authorization (which probably happened through an [IDM](IDM.md)) when that specific block was published in order to determine if the activity is authentic - the state keeps information for each account such as since what block number a given application was authorized to post on behalf of a user (and until when - all ranges).
-Users may avoid using IDMs and explicitly sign their actions in which case their data will be accompanied by signatures within the data blobs and the only check required will be for the user keypair used for the specific block number.
+Users may avoid using IDMs and explicitly sign their actions in which case their data will be accompanied by their signatures within the data blobs and the only check required will be for the user keypair used for the specific block number.

 # Steps to prove the authenticity of a URI